j-bb/ivar/README.md

 # Current status and maturity
 Current Ivar iteration is not mature to start using Ivar language right now (Sept 2022).
 Done:
-- provide a compiling version based on Netbeans IDE.
+- provide a version based on Netbeans IDE that compile without compile errors, dependency error, etc.
 - add grammar tests and focus on text input file with an Ivar grammar.

 TODO:
 - Ivar Grammar is incomplete and is closer to a test than a complete language.
+Add keyword in the grammar corresponding to what the compiler is already able to do.
 - Qooxdoo template use very old version of Qooxdoo and need to be upgraded.

 Note that the compiler is far more advanced than grammar.
 Yeah ...
 I know ... strange but true due to the specific history of the compiler ;-)